Rangers steal home in 4-1 win over Angels for 3 in a row

+ARLINGTON, Texas (AP) — Texas Rangers manager Chris Woodward and his last-place team are starting to have a little fun, and seem to have already gotten over the sting of trading away their homegrown All-Star slugger, an All-Star starting pitcher and their closer.

+They have won three games in a row, the latest going ahead with a steal of home after consecutive wins when they won on game-ending homers by their rookie switch-hitting catcher.

-ARLINGTON, Texas (AP) — Dane Dunning won consecutive starts for the first time this season for Texas, and the Rangers took the lead for good with a double steal in a 4-1 victory over the Los Angeles Angels on Monday night.
+Dane Dunning won consecutive starts for the first time this season, Brock Holt scored the tiebreaking run with a headfirst slide into home on the back-end of a double steal in the fifth inning and the Rangers beat the Los Angels Angels 4-1 on Monday night.

+“That was probably our best game all year, just execution wise, just the way we played the game,” Woodward said.
+“We looked relaxed.”

-Brock Holt scored the tiebreaking run with a headfirst slide into home on the back-end of a double steal in the fifth inning, the second time this season the Rangers stole home.
-Holt later added a sacrifice fly.
+Holt got the Rangers’ second steal of home this season, and later added a sacrifice fly.

 Dunning (5-7) got Shohei Ohtani out for the third time, on a ground ball ending the top of the fifth.
 That was the last batter for Dunning, who struck out three, walked two and allowed one run on three hits.

-Spencer Patton worked the ninth for his first big league save in three chances as the last-place Rangers won their third game in a row after a stretch when they lost 14 of 15.
+Spencer Patton worked the ninth for his first big league save in three chances this season (and 73 appearance overalls).
+That wrapped up four perfect innings by a trio of relievers for the Rangers, who had lost 14 of 15 before their winning streak.

+“I told a lot of the guys after the game, that’s kind of the vision you have for a winning ballclub,” Woodward said.
+“There was a calmness about our guys.
+We’ve been preaching this for three years now, so I don’t know if it’s after the (trade) deadline or if they just feel like, obviously, it’s a good unit, good group of guys.
+But we need to see that more often.
+And if we can do that every night, we give ourselves a chance.”

+The Rangers last week traded away slugger Joey Gallo to the New York Yankees, while sending starter Kyle Gibson and closer Ian Kennedy to Philadelphia.
+They designated former NL All-Star outfielder David Dahl earlier Monday.

-Angels right-hander Chris Rodriguez (2-1) struck out seven and walked two while allowing four runs (three earned) and four hits in his first big league start.
-He left after the first two batters in the seventh reached, and both scored.
+Angels right-hander Chris Rodriguez (2-1) struck out seven and walked two while allowing four runs (three earned) and four hits while pitching into the seventh of his first big league start.

+“He has a lot of self-confidence naturally, and a game like that will give him even greater self-confidence as a pitcher,” Angels manager Joe Maddon said.

 Rodriguez made 13 relief appearances earlier this season for the Angels before being sent to the minors June 21 to become a starter.
 His first MLB start came a day after Reid Detmers, the only higher-rated pitching prospect in the Angels organization, made his.

+“Being able to throw after he did, it’s a blessing,” Rodriguez said.
+“We can have conversations about our starts and keep on growing together.”

-Holt was in a 3-for-36 slide before his double in the fifth, and he went to third after Isiah Kiner-Falefa reached on a fielder’s choice that was the second out.
+Holt was in a 3-for-36 slide before his double in the fifth.
+He went to third after Isiah Kiner-Falefa reached on a fielder’s choice that was the second out.
 Kiner-Falefa drew a throw from catcher Max Stassi as he stole second, and Holt then took off and beat a one-hop throw back to the plate by shortstop José Iglesias for a 2-1 lead.

-Curtis Terry, who had a double in the second for his first hit after going 0 for 20 since his big league debut July 23, added a a single in the seventh for his second hit to chase Rodriguez, and came home on Kiner-Falefa’s single after Holt’s sac fly.
+“We had a different sign on, we kind of got messed up on the field,” Maddon said.
+“That’s not what we wanted to do.”

 SHOHEI OFF MOUND

 Ohtani hasn’t missed a game at designated hitter since getting hit on his pitching thumb by a foul ball into the dugout last Wednesday.
-The Angels skipped the right-hander’s scheduled pitching start Sunday, but manager Joe Maddon said the two-way standout will return to the mound for Wednesday night’s games against the Rangers.
+The Angels skipped the right-hander’s scheduled pitching start Sunday, but Maddon said the two-way standout will return to the mound for Wednesday night’s game against the Rangers.
 Maddon said Ohtani “felt good” after throwing before Monday’s game.

 TRAINER’S ROOM

-Rangers: Raul Ibañez remained in the game after he got hit by a pitch near his left wrist while batting in the second inning.
-He scored on a wild pitch.
+Rangers: Second baseman Andy Ibañez stayed in the game after he got hit by a pitch near his left wrist batting in the second inning, and then scored on a wild pitch.
+He also had a tremendous defensive play that inning, with a sliding backhanded stop of Stassi’s grounder up the middle and a throw from his rear end for the out at first.

 UP NEXT